 - Wash limes thoroughly with soap (hand-dishwashing soap or regular hand soap works great).
 Cut the ends off the limes and then cut each lime into 8ths.

 - Place 1/2 of the limes in your blender.

-- Add 1/2 of the sugar water, place the lid on your blender, and pulse 5 times.
-Place a fine-mesh strainer over a pitcher (the one you'll serve the lemonade in) and pour the blended mixture through the strainer and into the pitcher.
+- Add 1/2 of the sugar water, place the lid on your blender, and pulse about 5 times.
+Place a fine-mesh strainer over a pitcher (the one you’ll serve the lemonade in) and pour the blended mixture through the strainer and into the pitcher.
 Use a spoon to press the rest of the liquid into the pitcher.
 Dump the pulp and stuff in the strainer into the trash.
 Repeat with remaining limes and sugar water.

 - Serve immediately over lots of ice.
 This does not keep well, so don’t make this in advance (although you can cut the limes, mix the sugar water, and measure the sweetened condensed milk in advance).